Chandramauleshwara Temple, Unkal

-The Chandramauleshwara Temple, sometimes referred to as the Candramauḷĩśvara or Chandramouleshwara temple at Unkal, is an 11th-century Shiva temple with Chalukyan architecture in Unkal (Hubballi), Karnataka, India.
-The temple has a square plan architecture with four entrances from the cardinal directions, while illustrating the sandhara plan found in Sanskrit texts on architecture.
+The Chandramauleshwara Temple, sometimes referred to as the Candramauḷĩśvara or Chandramouleshwara temple at Unkal, is an 11th century Shiva temple with Chalukyan architecture in Unkal (Hubballi), Karnataka, India.

+It is built on a square-cross plan with one entrance for each cardinal direction, corresponding to the sandhara plan found in Sanskrit texts on architecture.

 It originally had a Chaturmukha (four-faced) Linga in the center of the temple and many more mandapas (halls), but the surviving structure is much smaller.

 The temple preserves an early example of a relatively uncommon Hindu architecture.

-The temple is also notable for how it integrates the artwork of Shaivism, Vaishnavism, Shaktism and Vedic deities together.
+It is also notable for how it integrates the artwork of Shaivism, Vaishnavism, Shaktism and Vedic deities together.

 It is a Monument of National importance and is designated as a Protected Monument under the Ancient Monuments and Archaeological Sites Act (1958).
 It is managed by the Dharwad circle of the Archaeological Survey of India (ASI).

-The people around Hubballi-Dharwad & several districts, visit the old known Chandramouleshwar temple.
-It attracts the one who loves Architectural temples.

 Location and date

 The Chandramauleshwara Temple is located in Unkal, Hubli City east of the Unkal lake (NH 67, Old NH4).
 Unkal was historically named as Unukal and Unukallu, is within the Hubli-Dharwad municipality.

 Chandramouleshwar is a monument from the Kalyana Chalukyan era.
 It lacks a foundation inscription, and its date thus has to be indirectly inferred by other inscriptions that mention it, architectural style and iconographic details.
-According to Dakhy and Meister – scholars known for their encyclopedia on India temple architecture and history, these factors suggest that "a date no later than the eighties of the 11th-century seems admissible".
+According to Dakhy and Meister – scholars known for their encyclopedia on India temple architecture and history, these factors suggest that "a date no later than the eighties of the 11th century seems admissible".

-The presence of two 12th-century stone inscriptions in Unkal village show that the temple was built in or before the 12th-century.
-The Archaeological Survey of India assigns it to the 12th-century.
+The presence of two 12th century stone inscriptions in Unkal village show that the temple was built in or before the 12th century.
+The Archaeological Survey of India assigns it to the 12th century.